CASH DASH · 2025

 Validation

-One question drove the entire test: could players understand the relationship between ticket price and prize potential without being told?
+One question drove the entire test: could users understand the stake/prize relationship without being told?

 94%

-understood the full prize progression after a single playthrough.
+understood the full prize progression after a single session

 92%